What happens when I delete a file?

 - Learn how to transfer ownership of a shared folder.

 When you remove a team member using the Delete User function, the non-shared files are still associated with the disabled account.
 The files will not be permanently deleted until you take further action.

 You will have the option to Transfer files or Permanently delete files when you are removing the member's account using the Manage files feature:

 - Select the file

 - Click Permanently delete

 - Note: If you choose to Permanently delete a team member's files, the deletion process can take up to 60 days in the normal course of operations.

 - Note: You can view a list of disabled accounts in the Admin console.
-Just click Manage users, and then select Deleted users.
+Just select Members from the left side bar, and then select "Deleted" in the Show dropdown.